! Alert

 ...

 Presented as part of INTERVENTIONS, Governors Island Arts’ annual multidisciplinary performance series that presents local, national, and international artists and invites audiences to experience work made and adapted for outdoor spaces.
 INTERVENTIONS is curated by Juan Pablo Siles, Associate Curator and Producer at the Trust for Governors Island.
+Support for INTERVENTIONS is provided by the NYC Mayor’s Office of Media and Entertainment.

 my tongue is a blade on Governors Island is co-presented by Lower Manhattan Cultural Council (LMCC)‘s River to River Festival.